typesafehub/activator-akka-jmx-example/README.md

 ## Future Directions

 There's a number of things that can be done with JMX, particularly if macros are involved.
 Actors are shown here because they are notoriously dynamic, but any part of your system can be similarly instrumented to expose their state in a running application.

+You may also be interested in [JAJMX](https://github.com/dacr/jajmx), a high level JMX API designed for Scala.